ice-HoTF/DZL-Debian-Linux/README.md

 \
 Add DZL as a Application Entry and Open it as an Application:
 \
-This is automatically done through the 'install_DZL.sh' script, but this is how yoo do it manually:
+This is automatically done through the <install_DZL.sh> script, but this is how you do it manually:
 \
 \
-1: Copy 'DZL.desktop' to /home/$USER/.local/share/applications/ and in the Terminal like this: cp /home/$USER/DZL-Beta-Linux-main/DZL.desktop /home/$USER/.local/share/applications/DZL.desktop
+1: Copy <DZL.desktop> to /home/$USER/.local/share/applications/ and in the Terminal:
 \
+cp /home/$USER/DZL-Beta-Linux-main/DZL.desktop /home/$USER/.local/share/applications/DZL.desktop
 \
+\
-2: Copy the .png-icon to the '/usr/share/icons' folder in the Terminal like this: sudo cp /home/$USER/DZL-Beta-Linux-main/DZL/dzl.png /usr/share/icons/
+2: Copy the .png-icon to the </usr/share/icons> folder in the Terminal:
+\
+sudo cp /home/$USER/DZL-Beta-Linux-main/DZL/dzl.png /usr/share/icons/
 \
 \